pocketpy/pocketpy/docs/index.md

 ## Supported platforms

-pkpy should work on any platform with a C++17 compiler.
+pkpy should work on any platform with a C11 compiler.
 These platforms are officially tested.

+> C99 compilers also work currently according to users' feedback.

 + Windows 64-bit
 + Linux 64-bit / 32-bit